Cebeerre/SecuritasDirectAPI/README.md

 # General

-Placeholder to document the Verisure (Securitas Direct) Mobile API Endpoint.
+Placeholder to document the Verisure Europe (Securitas Direct) Mobile API Endpoint.

 **_NOTE:_** THIS PROJECT IS NOT IN ANY WAY ASSOCIATED WITH OR RELATED TO THE SECURITAS DIRECT-VERISURE GROUP COMPANIES.